stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 2 Points
 Make a melee or thrown weapon attack.
-On a hit, you knock the target prone and inflict the [Dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Dazed/) condition until the end of its next turn.
+On a hit, you knock the target [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/) and inflict the [Dazed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Dazed/) condition until the end of its next turn.

 ## Leap to the Fray!

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Rage Point Cost:** 3 Points
 As part of your [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Stride/) action, you leap into the air and bring your fury down on those nearby when you land.
 The distance can be up to your maximum move distance for the turn and the height is equal to 5 times your Strength modifier.
-If you attack at the end of this movement, you can roll any damage that you would ordinarily take from falling as additional damage on your attack.
+If you attack at the end of this movement, roll as a Rage Attack roll.
+On a hit, you deal 2dM bludgeoning damage and any damage you would suffer from falling is instead dealt to the target.

 ## Moon Totem, Lesser